High-Resolution PTDF-Based Planning of Storage and Transmission Under High Renewables

 Once feasibility is achieved, the BD formulation exhibits strong dual degeneracy--many line-storage configurations with nearly identical operating costs--yielding flat recourse value functions, oscillatory MP iterates, and weak cuts that slow convergence.
 The TR-Benders addresses this issue by augmenting the BD framework with a proximal trust-region (TR) constraint on first-stage decisions and a restricted candidate set.
 This stabilization mechanism limits drastic investment changes between iterations, improving numerical stability and ensuring more consistent convergence behavior.

-The MP is stabilized around an \emph{anchor point} $(\breve\gamma,\breve\sigma)$ defined as the incumbent investment that attains the best known upper bound; it is initialized at $(\bar\gamma,\bar\sigma)$ and updated only upon a strict improvement in the upper bound.
+The MP is stabilized around an anchor point $(\breve\gamma,\breve\sigma)$ defined as the incumbent investment that attains the best known upper bound; it is initialized at $(\bar\gamma,\bar\sigma)$ and updated only upon a strict improvement in the upper bound.
 Inspired by stabilized BD (e.g., \cite{goke2024stabilized}), the method adapts to discrete first-stage variables with an $\ell_1$ trust-region (linear, sparsity-promoting):

 Absolute values are linearized in the standard way for MIPs.
-A fixed storage radius $r^\sigma=2$ (permitting limited re-siting) is used, while the transmission radius $r_k^\gamma$ is dynamic: (i) resetting to $1$ whenever the anchor point updates, and (ii) increasing by 1 whenever the MP revisits the same solution, to limit local oscillations.
+A fixed storage radius $r^\sigma=2$ (permitting limited re-siting) is used, while the transmission radius $r_k^\gamma$ is dynamic: (i) resetting to $1$ whenever the anchor point updates, and (ii) increasing by 1 whenever the MP is infeasible due to the strict level-set constraint in \eqref{eq:strictlevelset}, thereby restoring feasibility of the restricted MP.
 To further reduce degeneracy, investment decisions are restricted to a candidate set derived from the per-scenario relaxations:

-Finally, a level-set constraint prunes regions already known to be suboptimal:
+Finally, a strict level-set constraint prunes regions already known to be suboptimal:

+In practice, strict improvement is enforced using a small numerical tolerance.
 Together, the TR, candidate sets, and level-set constraint damp oscillations and weaken the effects of dual degeneracy.
 Figure \ref{fig:methodology} summarizes the full workflow of the proposed methodology.